Sary332/My_Portfolio/NEW/HealthCare Data Cleaning.md

+# 2. 'Date of Admission' and 'Discharge Date' columns

-/* Standardize the date format in the 'Date of Admission' and 'Discharge Date' columns to YYYY-MM-DD */
+Standardize the date format in the 'Date of Admission' and 'Discharge Date' columns to YYYY-MM-DD

--- Method 1
+- Method 1

 ```sql
 ---  Date of Admission